antoniogamiz/perl6-gsoc-application/README.md

 ### Implementation

-All these steps are headed to reach `A new documentation system`, that some people in the community have already started.
+All these steps are have as a target [A new documentation system](https://github.com/perl6/doc/wiki/A-Redesign-of-the-Perl-6-Documentation-System), that some people in the community have already started.
 Currently, the doc repository contains several modules that could be independent and, in general, there is a big lack of test coverage so I will spend a considerable part of the time to reduce this fact.